 Apply for a birth certificate

-Birth certificates are usually needed when people want to prove their identity for things like passports or claiming government benefits.
-They are also commonly used to research family histories.
+You need your birth certificate to prove your identity for things like passports or claiming government benefits.
+They're also commonly used to research family histories.

 You must register the birth of your child before applying for a birth certificate.